martinostlund/syllabus/examinations/examination02/README.md

 * Weight
 * Length
 * Image-url
-* Timestamp
-* Other information: like equipment, fishing method and so on
-* A text describing the catch
+* Timestamp of the catch

 To do un-safe HTTP calls the API must have some kind of Authentication/Authorization.
-A user should be able to sign in through the API in a safe way.
-You are free to choose your authentication strategy.
+A user should be able to sign in through the API in a safe way (see requirements).
 Of course you are free to implement further feature in your web API.

 ## Report